microsoft/fast/packages/web-components/fast-foundation/src/design-token/README.md

 ## Aliasing Design Tokens
-In complex design systems, Design Tokens may have complex hierarchies with tokens referencing other tokens.
+In some design systems, Design Tokens may have complex hierarchies with tokens referencing other tokens.
 This can be accomplished by setting a Design Token to another Design Token.

 ```ts
 const neutralFill = DesignToken.create<string>("neutral-fill");